fhermeni/rescom-lab/README.md

 This first scheduler aims only at discovering the CloudSim API.
 This scheduler simply places each `Vm` to the first `Host` having enough free resources (CPU and memory).
 The scheduler skeleton is in the class `NaiveVmAllocationPolicy.java`.
 It is used from the CLI using the `naive` flag.

 The 2 `allocateHostForVm` are the core of the Vm scheduler.
 One of the 2 methods will be executed directly by the simulator each time a Vm is submitted.
-In these methods, you are in charge of computing the most appropriate host for each Vm.

 1. Implementing `allocateHostForVm(Vm, Host)` is straighforward as the host is forced.
 To allocate the Vm on a host look at the method `Host.vmCreate(Vm)`.
 It allocates and returns true iff the host has sufficient free resources.
-The method `getHostList()` from `VmAllocationPolicy` allows to get the datacenter nodes.
+The method `getHostList()` from `VmAllocationPolicy` returns the datacenter nodes.
 Use the `hoster` attribute to map the host associated to each Vm.
-1. Implement `allocateHostForVm(Vm)` that is the main method of this class.
-As we said, the scheduler is very simple, it just schedule the `Vm` on the first appropriate `Host`.
+1. Implement `allocateHostForVm(Vm)`, the main method of this class.
+A simple _first fit_ algorithm does the job.
 1. Test your simulator on a single day.
 If the simulation terminates successfully, all the VMs have been scheduled, all the cloudlets ran, and the provider revenues is displayed.
 1. Test the simulator runs successfully on all the days.
 For future comparisons, save the daily revenues and the global one.
 At this stage, it is ok to have penalties due to SLA violations

 ## Alternative schedulers

 Below are different request for features that require to develop alternative schedulers.
 All the scheduler are independent.
-Try schedulers you are interested in.
+They are not sorted by difficulty.
+Implement those you are interested in.

 ### Fault-tolerance for replicated applications
 Let consider the VMs run replicated applications.
 To make them fault-tolerant to node failure, the customer expects to have the replicas running on distinct hosts.